Fraud Blocker

 Atherosclerosis disease affects any artery or arteries, those in the legs, arms, abdomen, and heart.

-Other less common causes of arterial insufficiency as a part of peripheral vascular disease include embolus, which are blood clots or other debris that break off from another part of the body and travel through the bloodstream to block an artery or arteries, and vasculitis, which is inflammation of the blood vessels that can cause them to narrow.
+Other less common causes of arterial insufficiency as a part of peripheral vascular disease include embolus, which is blood clots or other debris that break off from another part of the body and travel through the bloodstream to block an artery or arteries, and vasculitis, which is inflammation of the blood vessels that can cause them to narrow.

 How to diagnosis of acute arterial insuffiency (peripheral disease)?